 - 1. The type and date of the election; - 2.
 The location of each polling place; - 3.
 The hours the polls will be open; - 4.
 The location of the main early voting polling place; - 5.
 The regular dates and hours for early voting by personal appearance; - 6.
-The dates and hours of any Saturday or Sunday early voting (required to be in the notice for all political subdivisions except counties and cities), if any; and - 7.
+The dates and hours of any Saturday or Sunday early voting, if any; and - 7.
 The early voting clerk's mailing address.

-NOTE - NEW LAW: HB 1927 (2015) amended Section 84.007 to allow email transmission of a completed, scanned application for a ballot by mail containing an original signature and to require the early voting clerk to designate an email address for receipt of such applications.
+NOTE: Section 84.007 allows email transmission of a completed, scanned application for a ballot by mail containing an original signature and to require the early voting clerk to designate an email address for receipt of such applications.
 Therefore, we recommend that the notice of the election also include the email address at which the early voting clerk may receive applications for a ballot by mail.
-For more information on email submission of the ABBM, see Tex.
-Sec'y of State Election Advisory No. 2015-08.